 As a student at UC Berkeley, I wrote essays, research papers, reflection papers, and food articles for Spoon University.
 I took short fiction writing courses and wrote two theses.
 The first, “The Persistence of the Dream: Tracing the Shakespearean Icon Through Two BBC Adaptations,” was written during an English 190 research seminar in my third year.
 The second was an honors thesis titled “Romanticization and Reality: How Fan Engagement in Three Contemporary Adaptations of Jane Austen’s Pride and Prejudice Speaks to the Strength of Austen’s Legacy,” written during my fourth year.

 Inspiration can be fleeting.
-If you have any ideas and would like to see it come to life, I would love to hear your thoughts.
+If you have any ideas you’d like to see it come to life, I would love to hear your thoughts.
 Feel free to hit me up via social media or fill out the form below, if you are ever so inclined.